rosedu/techblog/posts/2011/12/18/stack-allocation.md

 ~~~

 Notice the `subl` instruction that clears 16 bytes in the stack space by
 decrementing the ESP.
 Those 16 bytes are enough for four 32bit integers.
-If you
+If
-have 1,2,3 or 4 local variables declared (and used), you get those 16 bytes.
+you have 1, 2, 3 or 4 local variables declared (and used) you get those 16
+bytes.

-If we declare 5 integers, the allocated space will now be 32bytes.
-Same
+If we declare 5 integers, the allocated space will now be 32 bytes.
+Same thing
-thing for 6, 7, or 8.
-If we have 9 to 12 integers the compiler will
+for 6, 7, or 8.
+If we have 9 to 12 integers the compiler will allocate 48
-allocate 48 bytes.
+bytes.
 An so on...

 What if we don't only have integers?
 Let's add some chars.